|Halloween Safety Tips|

 |By MVFA Webmaster|

 It's that time again for scary ghosts and lots of candy.
-And it's time again for Westchester County to issue its Halloween tips to ensure the safety of all the Trick-or-Treaters out there.
+It’s also time again to pass along Halloween tips to ensure the safety of all the Trick-or-Treaters out there.

 -Costumes, masks, beards and wigs should be of flame resistant fabrics, look for the label "Flame Resistant."
 Flame resistant fabrics will resist burning and should extinguish quickly.
 To minimize the risk of contact with candles and other fire sources, avoid costumes made with flimsy materials and outfits with big, baggy sleeves or billowing skirts.

 -Costumes should be light, bright and clearly visible to motorists.

 -For greater visibility during dusk and darkness, decorate or trim costumes with reflective tape that will glow in the beam of a car's headlights.
 Bags or sacks also should be light colored or decorated with reflective tape.
 Reflective tape is usually available in hardware, bicycle and sporting goods stores.

 -If your child wears a mask, make sure it fits securely, provides adequate ventilation, and has eye holes large enough to allow full vision.
 Eye holes in face masks should be big enough for a child to see out of in all directions.

 -Try using face paint on your child instead of a mask.

 -Children should carry flashlights to see and be seen.